roiech91/story-life/backend/README.md

 ### 2. Database Setup

-The application uses PostgreSQL for data persistence.
+**PostgreSQL is required** - the application uses PostgreSQL for data persistence.
 You need to:

 1. **Install PostgreSQL** (if not already installed)
    - macOS: `brew install postgresql`